-In recent years a massive increase in public awareness coupled with rapid technology improvements has led to demand for more air quality information – localised, real-time information that is more relevant to where people live, work and play.
-Manufacturers have responded to the demand by producing lower cost sensor devices that can be deployed in greater numbers by people without previous air monitoring experience.
-However the performance of these devices is variable and standards do not yet exist for their use.
+Manufacturers have responded to the demand by producing lower cost air sensor devices that can be deployed in greater numbers by people without previous air monitoring experience.
+However, the performance of these devices can be variable and clear guidelines and standards do not yet exist for their use.

 Dr. Rachelle Duvall of U.S. EPA’s Office of Research and Development says, “EPA is looking forward to collaborating with Aeroqual to improve knowledge of air sensor technologies, explore applications, and better understand the challenges of these devices such as calibration and performance over long time periods.”

-Aeroqual has for almost two decades pioneered the use of lower cost air monitoring technology, for the benefit of people and society, in a manner that is technically robust.
-With more than 10,000 instruments in the field – from the Amazon rainforest to the streets of New York to the Arabian Desert – they have built significant expertise in how to take quality measurements using sensors in a wide range of environmental conditions.
+For almost two decades, Aeroqual has pioneered the use of lower cost air monitoring technology, for the benefit of people and society, in a manner that is technically robust.
+We have deployed more than 10,000 instruments in the field – from the Amazon rainforest, to the streets of New York, to the Arabian Desert.
+This real-world experience has given us deep expertise in how to take credible quality measurements using sensors in a wide range of environmental conditions.

-Aeroqual’s CTO Dr. Geoff Henshaw says, “This agreement is acknowledgement of the great opportunities and the great challenges that lie ahead of us as we work to increase the relevance of air quality information to individuals and their communities.”
+Our CTO Geoff Henshaw says, “This agreement is acknowledgement of the great opportunities and the great challenges that lie ahead of us as we work to increase the relevance of air quality information to individuals and their communities.”

-Having long championed a ‘measurement first’ approach to lower cost air quality monitoring, Henshaw believes the CRADA will advance this approach.
+Having long championed a ‘measurement first’ approach to lower cost air quality monitoring, we believe the CRADA will advance this approach.
 “The U.S. EPA collaboration will allow us to go deeper, faster, and do things at a much bigger scale.”

-- Developing new measurement capabilities e.g. for volatile organic compounds.
+- New measurement capabilities e.g. for volatile organic compounds.